 "Okay...um...what?"

-a representation or symbol of an object of worship : a false god : an object of extreme devotion.
+The Merriam-Webster dictionary defines an idol as a representation or symbol of an object of worship : a false god : an object of extreme devotion.

 Anything, or anyone, that I turn to other than God is an idol.